l0-Regularized Sparse Coding-based Interpretable Network for Multi-Modal Image Fusion: Experiments

 \subsubsection{Visualization of unique and common reconstruction}

 In FNet, we first estimate the unique and common features.
 Then these features undergo convolution operations to obtain the unique and common reconstruction parts, which are then added to get the fused image.
-Fig. \ref{fig9} shows the unique and common reconstructions of the CT-MRI image fusion task on the Harvard medical dataset.
-As we can see, the unique reconstruction from the CT image ($I_1$) preserves the anatomical information, whereas the unique part of the MRI image ($I_2$) has the tissue details.
-The common reconstruction part consists of the shapes that are present in both the images.
-The fused image $I_f$ consists of the unique and common reconstruction parts.
-More visualization of intermediate results are given in the supplementary material.
+Fig. \ref{fig8}-(b) shows the unique and common reconstructions of the CT-MRI image fusion task on the Harvard medical dataset.
+As we can see, the unique reconstruction from the CT image ($I_1$) preserves the anatomical structures such as bone contours, whereas the unique part of the MRI image ($I_2$) has the soft tissue details.
+The common reconstruction retains only the overlapping shapes shared by both scans; for instance, the thick skull structure visible in the CT image and the fine tissue patterns from the MRI image are not included in this common reconstruction.
+The fused image $I_f$ consists of both the unique and common reconstruction parts.
+More visualization of intermediate results are given in Section IV of the supplementary material.